The Polish topology of the isometry group of the infinite dimensional hyperbolic space: Minimality of the group topologies

 \subsection{Hyperbolic isometries}

 In this subsection, we prove Theorem~\ref{topmin}, that is $\Isom(\H)$ with its Polish topology is minimal.
-Our proof is inspired the original proof of the minimality of the orthogonal group with its strong operator topology by Stojanov \cite{zbMATH03838344}.
+Our proof is inspired by the original proof of the minimality of the orthogonal group with its strong operator topology by Stojanov \cite{Stojanov_1984}.
 But the induction in Stojanov proof will be short-lived since we will only use the first step.
-Essentially we prove that the stabilizer $G_\xi$ of a point $\xi\in\partial \H$ in $G=\Isom(\H)$ is closed and the $G/G_\xi$ has a unique compact extension.
+Essentially we prove that the stabilizer $G_\xi$ of a point $\xi\in\partial \H$ in $G=\Isom(\H)$ is closed and $G/G_\xi$ has a unique compact $G$-extension.

-We use the same terminology as in \cite{zbMATH03838344}.
+We use the same terminology as in \cite{Stojanov_1984}.
 Let $X$ be a $G$-space.
 A $G$-\emph{compactification} $Y$ of $X$ is a $G$-flow with a continuous $G$-equivariant map $X\to Y$ with dense image.
-It is, moreover, a $G$-\emph{extension} if it is injective.
+It is, moreover, a $G$-\emph{extension} if it is an homeomorphism on its image.

 The stabilizer $G_\xi$ can be identified with the group of Möbius transformations of the Hilbert space $\mathcal{H}$ and thus splits as the semi-direct product $(\R\times O)\ltimes \mathcal{H}$ where $(\mathcal{H},+)$ is the group of translations, $O$ is the orthogonal group and $\R$ corresponds to positive homotheties.
-See \cite[\S2]{AHL_2019__2__259_0}.
+See \cite[\S2]{MR3978389}.